Book a demo

 But most of those tools are doing the same thing, just faster: screening CVs.

 A faster CV screen is still a CV screen.
 You are still judging a person by a piece of paper.
-The bias, the gaps, the missed potential — they all survive the automation.
+The bias, the gaps, the missed potential - they all survive the automation.
+And the recruiter still has to write the report, explain the shortlist, and justify the recommendation — often without documented evidence to back it up.

-Efficiency without fairness is just faster noise.
+Efficiency without insight is just faster noise.

 Curo takes a different approach.
-Instead of automating another CV filter, Curo conducts a structured, competency-based conversation with each candidate — a coaching-style intake that gives people the space to explain what they actually achieved, how they think, and what they are capable of.
+Instead of automating another filter, Curo conducts a structured, competency-based conversation with each candidate - a coaching-style intake that gives candidates the space to explain what they actually achieved, how they think, and what they are capable of.
 The recruiter receives a full intelligence report: competency scores, key evidence, suggested interview questions, and a client-ready summary paragraph.
 All before the first phone call.

-What Curo Actually Does
+What Curo Actually Does for the Recruiter

 For candidates, it is a guided intake that helps them articulate their achievements and skills in their own words - on their own time, on any device.

 Candidate 67 gets the same quality of attention as candidate one.
 Every time.
+And the recruiter can explain exactly why each person on the shortlist belongs there.

 From Experiment to Product